 Always remember that you must have a Chinese driver’s license to drive in China.
 There’s no getting around this.

 I recommend getting a provisional driver’s license in contrast to a full Chinese driver’s license as they are faster and easier to get.
+A provisional driver’s license also allows you to drive rented motor vehicles.
 You also don’t have to worry about the written driver’s test too, which is a big perk.

 Lastly, many foreigners may think you are crazy wanting to drive on the open roads in China.